 - Enrolled in an undergraduate or graduate program at a college or university (2-4 year institution), or have graduated in the past 2 years from undergraduate or graduate school.

 - Selected applicants will be required to obtain a favorable security determination as a prerequisite to employment.

 USTR is a drug-free workplace.
 Recent or current drug use is not acceptable, and selectees will be required to complete a confidential pre-employment security questionnaire that includes questions on alcohol and drug use.
-USTR reserves the right to disapprove tentative selectees based on information provided in this questionnaire.
+The Executive Office of the President reserves the right to disapprove tentative selectees based on screening results.